cloudfoundry-attic/bosh-notes/proposals/cli-v2-windows.md

 ## How to execute a file
 - Linux uses the first line of the shell script
 - Windows uses the file extension, where a file without an extension can't be assigned a program and the user will be prompted to select a program to use to process the file.
+This can be avoided by calling the program that runs the script without an extension, rather than calling the script directly.
+This way the script doesn't need to have a file extension.
 ### BOSH Releases
 - Linux
   - The packaging scripts are currently all [bash scripts](https://github.com/cloudfoundry/bosh-cli/blob/master/installation/pkg/compiler.go#L95).
 - Windows
   - `create-env` isn't working on Windows yet, but there are PowerShell packaging scripts, e.g [golang](https://github.com/bosh-packages/golang-release/blob/master/packages/golang-1.8-windows/packaging).
 ### Thoughts
-- If Windows does need to be able to run shell scripts, then ideally git repositories would be set up to explicitly have all shell scripts have LF as the line ending.
-This could be done in the following ways:
+- If Windows does need to be able to run shell scripts:
+  - ideally git repositories would be set up to explicitly have all shell scripts have LF as the line ending.
+This could be done in one of the following ways:
     - Renaming all scripts to have a .sh extension and adding a `.gitattributes` file with `*.sh text eol=lf`
     - Adding a `.gitattributes` file listing all shell scripts as having a line ending as LF
+  - bash should be called explicitly, which is what [this pull request](https://github.com/cloudfoundry/bosh-cli/pull/322) is doing.

 # Known issues
 - bosh-cli